 What is community acupuncture?

-Community acupuncturists foster a compassionate environment, where care is grounded in relationship, presence, and mutual benefit.
-Instead of trying to fix problems, they accompany people in their journey to health, tapping into each person's strengths and autonomy.
-Indeed, even before the term “trauma-informed care” gained traction, community acupuncturists were offering inclusive, nonjudgmental, and compassionate care, especially to working-class and poor communities.
+These are also spaces where we develop a specific kind of relationship with acupuncturists.
+They accompany people on their journey to health, tapping into each person’s strengths and autonomy.
+Indeed, before the term trauma-informed care gained traction, community acupuncturists were already offering inclusive, nonjudgmental, and compassionate care, particularly to working-class and poor communities.

-Community acupuncture also disrupts power structures within healthcare by prioritizing accessibility and self-empowerment.
-The sliding scale is a tool to resist the commodification of health, reflecting trust in people to choose what they can afford.
+This model disrupts power structures within healthcare by prioritizing accessibility and empowerment.
+Through the sliding scale, community acupuncture resists the commodification of health and reflects trust in people to decide what they can afford.

-Community acupuncture constantly navigates bureaucratic constraints, institutional politics, and the economic realities of offering low-cost care in a profit-driven healthcare system.
+Operating within today’s healthcare landscape, community acupuncture navigates bureaucratic constraints, institutional politics, and the economic realities of providing low-cost care in a profit-driven system.

 Urbana Acupuncture - Community acupuncture clinic in Urbana, IL